 Students may not take courses at other institutions if they are within the last thirty (30) semester hours required for a degree.
-However, up to six (6) semester hours will be allowed if approved in advance by the Chair of the Department and School Dean and processed by the Office of the Registrar.

 Credit will be awarded only for those courses in which the student earns a grade of "C" or better.
-The grade or quality points earned are not posted on the student's academic record at Bowie State University nor is the grade included in the calculation of the student's grade point average at Bowie State University.
+The grade or quality points earned are not posted on the student's academic record at Bowie State University nor is the grade included in the calculation of the student's grade point average.
 The student is responsible for requesting that an official transcript be sent to the Office of Registrar for any course approved and taken at another institution.

-Course work in which a grade of "F" has been earned at Bowie State University may not be repeated at other institutions.
+Course work in which grades of "D" or "F" earned at Bowie State University may not be repeated at other institutions.